github/docs/content/actions/using-github-hosted-runners/using-high-performance-github-hosted-runners.md

     - **Auto-scaling**: Choose the minimum and maximum number of runners that can be active at any time.
     - **Runner group**: Choose the group that your runner will be a member of.
 This group will host multiple instances of your runner, as they scale up and down to suit demand.
     - **Labels**: Choose the labels that you want to apply to your runner.
 For easier identification, this should indicate its hardware and operating configuration, such as `16-core-ubuntu-20-04`.
-    - **Networking**: Choose the static IP address range that will be assigned to instances of the {% data variables.product.prodname_dotcom %}-hosted runner.
+    - **Networking**: Choose the static IP address range that will be assigned to instances of the hosted runner.

 1. Click **Create runner**.